jonheyden/Senior/docs/source/API_Examples/ltc_ex.rst

 LTC2984 Object Purpose
 -----------------------

-This objects purpose exists to provide a simple interface to the LTC2984.
+This object exists to provide a simple interface to the LTC2984.
 There are many different functions of the LTC2984, but for this class, we focus on it's ability to measure thermocouples and RTD's.

 Code Examples
 +++++++++++++

 The first examples shows how to initialize the object.
-The user must provide a Chip Select (:math:`\bar{CS}`) pin, and the common pins for SPI communication (MISO, MOSI, SCK).
+The user must provide a Chip Select (:math:`\overline{CS}`) pin, and the common pins for SPI communication (MISO, MOSI, SCK).
 There is an optional interrupt pin, and for the purposes of this object, it is used.

 .. code-block:: python
    :caption: Example initilization of object